Time-inconsistency with rough volatility: Numerical analysis

-In the sensitivity analysis, we only vary the roughness.
-However, it can be unrealistic in general.
-Other parameters may also change.
-For example, \cite{abi2019lifting,abi2019multifactor} document the connection between volatility roughness and components with fast mean-reversion.
-It is also observed that, to capture the deep near-term volatility skew, calibration with classic Heston model usually results in a larger mean-reversion speed $\kappa$.
+In the sensitivity analysis, we only vary the roughness level.
+In general, this is unrealistic as other parameters are also likely to change.
+For example, \cite{abi2019lifting,abi2019multifactor} document the connection between volatility roughness and components with fast mean reversion.
+It is also observed that to capture the deep near-term volatility skew, calibration with the classic Heston model usually results in a greater mean reversion speed $\kappa$ and in a greater volatility-of-volatility $\sigma$.

-In this section, we leverage on the information from implied volatility (IV).
-Theoretically, roughness estimated from realized and implied volatility should coincide.
-However, it does not hold in reality.
-IV surface represents the current view of the future.
-In particular, ATM skew explosion indicates near-term downside risks such as earnings announcements \citep{glasserman2019buy}.
-Since the real underlying parameters of IV surface is unknown, we adopt the simulated IV surface in \cite{abi2019lifting}.
+In this section, we leverage the information from implied volatility (IV).
+Theoretically, the roughness estimates based on realized and implied volatility should coincide.
+However, this does not hold in reality.
+The IV surface represents the current view of the future.
+In particular, ATM skew explosion indicates near-term downside risks, such as earnings announcements \citep{glasserman2019buy}.
+As the real parameters underlying the IV surface are unknown, we first adopt the simulated IV surface in \cite{abi2019lifting}.
 Given the simulated IV data, investors calibrate two sets of parameters for the Heston and rough Heston models.
 We contrast the two strategies induced from the calibrated parameters.
-The investor under the Heston model (Heston investor hereafter) uses the calibrated parameters in \citet[Table 6]{abi2019lifting}.
-The investor under rough Heston model (rough investor hereafter) uses \citet[Table 4]{abi2019lifting}.
-The variance process is simulated with the lifted Heston method in \cite{abi2019lifting}.
+The investor under the Heston model (hereafter, Heston investor) uses the calibrated parameters in \citet[Table 6]{abi2019lifting}.
+The investor under the rough Heston model (hereafter, rough investor) uses \citet[Table 4]{abi2019lifting}.
+The variance process is simulated using the lifted Heston method in \cite{abi2019lifting}.
 The parameters for simulation are given in \citet[Equations (23) and (26)]{abi2019lifting}.
-We set $x_0 = 1$, $r = 0.01$, $\theta = 1.5$, $T = 10$, and $\gamma = 0.5$.
-Moreover, we implement the Euler scheme for the stock process.
-The simulation is run with $250$ time steps for one year, corresponding to the $250$ trading days per year.
+We set $M_0 = 1$, $\varUpsilon = 0.01$, $\theta = 1.5$, $T = 10$, and $\gamma = 0.5$.
+Additionally, we implement the Euler scheme for the stock process.
+The simulation is run with $250$ time steps for 1 year, corresponding to the $250$ trading days per year.